FenixAlliance/ABS.Docs/README.md

 ## [Alliance Business Studio](/Components/Alliance-Business-Studio.md)

 The Alliance Business Studio is the Graphical Administration Engine for the Alliance Business Suite.
-It allows users to manage their implementations, transact data through the Alliance Business Platform, generate and consume views, reports, customize and extend the system, and much more.
+It allows users to manage their implementations, transact data through the Alliance Business Platform, generate and consume views, and reports, customize and extend the system, and much more.

 Anyone can build on and extend The Alliance Business Studio to capture additional business-specific scenarios.

 ## How to build applications on top of the Alliance Business Suite?

-Both client and server code are written in C#, allowing users to extend the product with their own code through Module libraries.
+Client and server code are written in C#, allowing users to extend the product with their code through Module libraries.
 It builds upon next-generation technologies such as Blazor, SignalR, Razor Pages, and MVC through .NET, an open-source and cross-platform framework for building web-mobile apps using C#, with or without the use of JavaScript.

 The power of the Alliance Business Suite can be leveraged from small personal blogs,  eCommerce platforms, and professional portfolios to the infrastructure of large corporations.

 ## About the Alliance Creed

 We're designed to succeed when you and your business succeed; that's why we're committed to helping as many people as possible to harness their entire potential.
 By building on top of word-class technologies, we're designing this solution to jumpstart your business without having to worry about any of the complexity and technical aspects.
-We simply want to help you make your life easier while increasing your odds for success through the right tools and support on the path to digitalization.
+We simply want to help you make your life easier while increasing your odds of success through the right tools and support on the path to digitalization.

-The fact is, since our inception, we've steered towards creating a culture designed to reach beyond expectations together by building an organization whose success strategy is to help others to succeed.
+Since our inception, we've steered towards creating a culture designed to reach beyond expectations together by building an organization whose success strategy is to help others succeed.

 ### Well then.
 What do I get?